kumahq/kuma/docs/generated/cmd/kumactl/kumactl_install_transparent-proxy.md

 ### Options

 ```
-      --dont-wait                                                                       disable the default behavior of waiting for the xtables exclusive lock.
-If the lock is not available when the application starts, the application will exit immediately with an error
       --dry-run                                                                         dry run
       --ebpf-bpffs-path string                                                          the path of the BPF filesystem (default "/sys/fs/bpf")
       --ebpf-cgroup-path string                                                         the path of cgroup2 (default "/sys/fs/cgroup")